Drblessing/notes/docs/web-development/web-development-template.md

 @import 'daisyui';
 ```

-For Wagmi and RainbowKit, you'll need to wrap your application in the appropriate providers.
+If using the Web3 stack, wrap your app with Wagmi and RainbowKit providers and set up TanStack Query's QueryClientProvider.

 ### Explanation

+General:

 - DaisyUI: A Tailwind CSS component library that provides pre-built UI components.
 - SWR: A React Hooks library for data fetching.
 - Motion: A library for animations in React.
 - Lodash: A utility library for JavaScript that provides helpful functions for working with arrays, objects, and more.
+- Three.js: A JavaScript library for creating 3D graphics in the browser.
+- Lucide: A collection of open-source icons for React.

+Blockchain/Web3 (optional):

 - Viem: A library for interacting with Ethereum and other EVM-compatible blockchains.
 - Wagmi: A React Hooks library for Ethereum that provides a set of hooks for interacting with Ethereum and other EVM-compatible blockchains.
 - RainbowKit: A React component library for building Ethereum wallets and dapps.
 - TanStack Query: A powerful data-fetching library for React that provides hooks for fetching, caching, and synchronizing data in your application.
-- Three.js: A JavaScript library for creating 3D graphics in the browser.

 ## Appendix